Likvid Bank Cloud Foundation

 • Repeatability: Easy to replicate the setup across multiple meshStack environments

-• Automation: Integrated platform configuration into their CI/CD pipelines
+• Automation: Terraform allows for integration of platform configuration into CI/CD pipelines

 • Consistency: Infrastructure and platform configuration are tightly coupled and version-controlled together

-The team can now confidently scale their platform offerings, knowing that every change is reviewed, tested, and documented.
+The team can now confidently scale their platform offerings, knowing that everything is managed as code.

 TIP